- Our benchmark of 7 Luxury Retail sites shows that Luxury Homepages and Product Pages perform well overall

 This gives the user a chance to revert faulty autocorrection (in the event the system’s correction is simply wrong) and supports the rare cases where product names have intentionally been named with misspellings (in order to achieve a certain word play or “brand play”).

-Product Lists & Filters is another well-performing area for luxury sites, with the average “Acceptable” rating stemming from clear thumbnails, consistent styling of information, and additional details and imagery via hover, making for a visually rich browsing experience.
+Product Lists & Filters is another well-performing area for luxury sites, with the average “Decent” rating stemming from clear thumbnails, consistent styling of information, and additional details and imagery via hover, making for a visually rich browsing experience.

 Luxury sites have a tendency to focus on thumbnails rather than product details, likely due to the highly visual nature of their products and the high costs associated with each.